AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/pages-templates.md

     </workspaceFilter>
     ```

-    The `filter.xml` file is responsible for identifying the paths of nodes that will be installed with the package.
+    The `filter.xml` file is responsible for identifying the paths of nodes that are installed with the package.
 Notice the `mode="merge"` on each of the filters which indicates that existing content will not be modified, only new content is added.
 Since content authors may be updating these paths, it is important that a code deployment does **not** overwrite content.
 See the [FileVault documentation](https://jackrabbit.apache.org/filevault/filter.html) for more details on working with filter elements.

     Compare `ui.content/src/main/content/META-INF/vault/filter.xml` and `ui.apps/src/main/content/META-INF/vault/filter.xml` to understand the different nodes managed by each module.

     >[!WARNING]
     >
-    > In order to ensure consistent deployments for the WKND Reference site some branches of the project are setup such that `ui.content` will overwrite any changes in the JCR.
-This is by design, i.e for Solution Branches, since code/styles will be written for specific policies.
+    > In order to ensure consistent deployments for the WKND Reference site some branches of the project are setup such that `ui.content` overwrites any changes in the JCR.
+This is by design, i.e for Solution Branches, since code/styles are written for specific policies.

 ## Congratulations! {#congratulations}